QLD Burn Injury Compensation Claim Lawyers

 All Queensland workers have a legal right to a safe and healthy workplace, but occupational accidents still happen.
 Employers can breach even the best safety practices.
 Your work-related burn injuries can range from a minor scald to a severe burn, particularly if your job entails working with flammable liquids and other chemical compounds.

 Burns at work can mean long recovery periods for which you may receive workers’ compensation.
-You could also be entitled to make a permanent impairment and common law claim, where you seek damages from your employers’ insurance company.
+You could also be entitled to make a permanent impairment and common law claim, where you seek damages from your employer’s insurance company.

 In many situations, you could suffer a burn in a public place, on private property, or council or government-owned property.
 In all these situations, the negligent party will hold public liability insurance covering them when things go wrong.

-Your grief can seem impossible when someone close to you dies because of a burn or smoke inhalation.
-Your emotions are heightened knowing their demise was due to circumstances outside their control.
 You could claim wrongful death if you have lost a loved one in an avoidable accident caused by negligence.

-Burn injuries are often more than physical.
-Being seriously harmed in a fire, chemical exposure, electric shock, or excessive heat or cold can leave you with more than a bodily injury; it can also cause psychiatric damage.
 If someone close to you witnesses your accident or the scene of the incident soon after and acquires a known psychological disorder, they can be eligible to claim nervous shock.
 Section 30 of the Civil Liability Act 2002 outlines the capacity to seek damages for pure mental harm.

-Sometimes burns are so severe they can stop you from working again in your usual occupation.
+Sometimes burns are so severe that they can stop you from working again in your usual occupation.
 Regardless of how you acquired your injury, if you cannot work anymore because of your condition, you could make a Total and Permanent Disability (TPD) claim.
-TPD payouts can be considerable and are generally paid into your superannuation account as a lump sum.

 Burns Injury Compensation Process